-Now, please don’t tell me I need to change my shoes or try some magical brand of socks.
+Now, please don’t tell me I need to change my shoes or try some magical brand of running socks.
 I’ve done it all with no help.
 When I heard the problem was due to shoes that were too small, I went up a half size and then a half size again.
 When someone said maybe my foot had too much room to move around, I went with snugger models.
 And I have tried numerous brands of socks, from wool to just about every synthetic.
 I rarely get the regular type of blisters, but nothing has helped with the toenail loss.

 I had this same issue after Western States this year, but it was a little bit more tolerable since I had a week of post-race vacation and it was warm enough to wear flip flops every day.
 But I had to go back to work right after Desert Solstice (and spend a few hours on my feet each day), plus it was cold and wet out so I needed good shoe coverage.
 I was frustrated and my feet were cramping from continuously flexing my soles into rigid claws and walking on the sides of my feet to keep pressure off my big toes.
 Seriously, how could I run 100 miles and be laid up by a couple of bum toenails??
 Those swollen digits were keeping me from getting out and moving around!